ego (lite) is just a browser, ego is your personal agent across devices.

 Apply to jobs with AI agents for free

-Auto-applying to jobs used to mean paying for an auto-apply SaaS or browser extension.
-Now your own AI agent — Claude Code or Codex — applies for you with ego (lite) for free.
+Auto-applying to jobs used to mean paying a lot for a SaaS or browser extension.
+Now your own AI agent — Claude Code or Codex — applies 100+ jobs for you with ego (lite) for free.

 Download for Mac(yes, free)